 Okwui was proud and dignified, he embodied the dignity of a human being, art establishment aside.
 He understood and knew what it means to be alone, and he never gave up his dignity and pride.
 He was strong, vulnerable, and wise.
 Okwui once said this sentence to me, which I will always remember: “There is a time for work and there is a time for celebration.”
 To which we must now add, “And there is a time for sadness”.

 Thomas Hirschhorn, April 2019

-Thomas Hirschhorn's contribution "'Being Different is Beautiful' - Ein Nachruf auf Okwui Enwezor" was translated in englisch for Platform6.
-The original version in german is published on the following website:
+Thomas Hirschhorn's contribution "'Being Different is Beautiful' - Ein Nachruf auf Okwui Enwezor" was translated into English for Platform6.
+The original German version was published on the following website: